jadelapuente/14jdelap.github.io/content/posts/assembly-fibonacci.md

     ret
 ```

-After a very painful process I programmed a function to calculate the nth Fibonacci number with assembly.
+After a very painful process I programmed a function to calculate the `n`th Fibonacci number with assembly.
 For this solution, I used the Intel syntax on an x86 architecture.

 I found that doing this recursive problem required understanding how to organize your control and data transfers across function calls.
-This included understanding the stack as a data structure and the rsp and rip registers.
+This included understanding the stack as a data structure, the stack pointer (`rsp` register), and the program counter (`rip` register).

 The key details to getting the solution right included:

 - Handling the base case
-- Having both fibonacci calls in the general case to calculate fib(n-1) + fib(n-2)
+- Having both fibonacci calls in the general case to calculate `fib(n-1) + fib(n-2)`
-- Using the stack to store n and n-1 in the stack frames of each procedure
+- Using the stack to store `n` and `n-1` in the stack frames of each procedure